USDA Inspection vs State Inspection vs Custom Exempt: What Every Farmer Needs to Know in 2026

 • Federally compliant facility design

-ATTRA sustainable agriculture research shows farmers with federal inspection access markets paying USD2-4 more per pound than direct-only operations.
+ATTRA sustainable agriculture research shows farmers with federal inspection access markets paying USD 2-4 more per pound than direct-only operations.
+That premium adds up quickly.

 State Inspection: Regional Market Access

-State inspection programs operate under the Talmadge-Aiken Act.
+State inspection programs operate under the Talmadge-Aiken Act, performing inspection equivalent to federal standards.
 The catch?
 You can only sell within your state.

 • Restaurants and stores in your state